snimmagadda1/R10k-Test-Control/README.md

 3. [Usage](#usage)

 ## Overview
 R10k is a tool to deploy Puppet environments and modules with granular precision.
 It utilizes a Puppetfile format along with dynamic branch => environment mapping.
+This is an old control repo tested during a previous position.

 Specs:
 + Supports Ruby versions **1.9.3 (in use)**, 2.0.0, 2.1.0.